EggOxygen/manifest/README.md

 Use repo init with "-b" for download the branch you want

-Use repo sync for upgrade The latest code form flyme git
+Use repo sync to upgrade to the latest code from flyme git

     $ repo init -u https://github.com/FlymeOS/manifest.git -b marshmallow-6.0
     $ repo sync -c -j4